 I often think that the right doula for you might not necessarily be the doula with the most experience, nor might she have had children herself.
 What she brings is a sense of calm, order and reassurance and that is what matters the most!

-To find the perfect doula for you, take a look at the BirthBliss doula register!
+To find the perfect doula for you, take a look at The Doula Directory!

 Kicki Hansard is a member of Doula UK, however any opinions expressed on this blog are personal views and not necessarily the view of Doula UK.